wrgrant/carnd-project4-advanced-lane-finding/writeup.md

 ####5.
 Radius of curvature and vehicle position

-These functions are in the `lane_find.py` module, lines 287-327.
-They are called from the main image processing pipeline in `pipeline.py` via `lane_fine.add_info_overlay()`, line 270.
+These functions are in the `lane_find.py` module, lines 269-307.
+They are called from the main `lane_find.process()` function as the last steps before returning the image to `pipeline.process()`, line 45, for writing to the video file.
 This function takes the un-warped image in original camera space and adds the radius of curvatuve and center offset text onto it.

-The radius of curvature is calculated by applying a scaling transform of 3.7 meters per 850 pixels in the X direction and 20 meters per 720 pixels in the vertical direction.
+The radius of curvature is calculated by applying a scaling transform of 3.7 meters per 850 pixels in the X direction and 30 meters per 720 pixels in the vertical direction.
 I ended up with these numbers by examining a top-down image of the lane, in which the lines are about 850 pixels apart, and the 3.7 meter lane width was a given.
-I had to adjust the Y direction factor a bit as well becasue I use less of the vertical lane than the example code did.
+For the Y direction, I examined the white dashed lane markers of a top-down image.
+Each lane marker is 3 meters and there is 6 meters in between each one.
+Adding up the number of lane markers and spaces in the picture equaled about 30 meters.

-For lane center offset, I take the average X pixel value of the `Line()` objects and compare that to the midpoint of the frame, which is assumed to be the midpoint of the car.
+For lane center offset, I take the average X coordinate of the polynomials evaluated at the bottom of the image (720 pixels, Y dimension) received from a function to evaluate the polynomials in `line.eval_at_y_point()`, line 131.
+I compare these values to the midpoint of the frame, which is assumed to be the midpoint of the car.
 I then apply the same 3.7 meter per 850 pixels to transform that value into real-world coordinates.

 <br>